lgibbons12/Assassin-Game/README.md

 - add x's to take players off team
 - write function to check if a player is on a team, return that team, or None
 - only show players that are not currently on teams

+CSS To Do 3/20

+Automatic search update?

+Don’t need borders, have columns (add button inline)

+Frame that scrolls with overflow

+Only activate the save button if you make a change

+Play with fonts